arviz-devs/arviz/doc/source/contributing/doc_dev_summary.md

 ## Pull request checks

-Every PR has a list of checks that check if the your changes follow the rules being followed by ArviZ docs.
+Every PR has a list of checks that check if your changes follow the rules being followed by ArviZ docs.
 You can check why a specific test is failing by clicking the `Details` next to it.
 It will take you to errors and warning page.
 This page shows the details of errors, for example:

 `arviz/plots/pairplot.py:127:0: C0301: Line too long (142/100) (line-too-long)`.

-It means the line 127 of the file `pairplot.py` is too long.
+It means line 127 of the file `pairplot.py` is too long.

 ### Docstring

-Docstring follow the pylint rules.
+Docstrings follow the pylint rules.
 Don't forget to check the following points before opening your PR:

-* The maximum number of charcaters allowed in a line is 100.
-If a line consits of more than 100 characters, tests will fail.
+* The maximum number of characters allowed in a line is 100.
+If a line consists of more than 100 characters, tests will fail.
 * If there is any trailing white space, tests will fail.
-If you are using visual stuido code, you can enable the [Trailing Spaces](https://marketplace.visualstudio.com/items?itemName=shardulm94.trailing-spaces) extension to visualize the trailing spaces.
+If you are using visual studio code, you can enable the [Trailing Spaces](https://marketplace.visualstudio.com/items?itemName=shardulm94.trailing-spaces) extension to visualize the trailing spaces.

 (preview_change)=
 ## Previewing doc changes